-1. To ensure the needs of students is the first and key priority in the timetable
+- To ensure the needs of students is the first and key priority in the timetable

-1. The Principal determines the allocation of staffing for the school annually using the GMFS and any Board of Trustee staffing contribution as a basis.
+- The Principal determines the allocation of staffing for the school annually using the GMFS and any Board staffing contribution as a basis.

-3. HOFs, in consultation with their staff, other TICs and the Principal, allocate classes to staff.
+- HOFs, Hods, in consultation with their staff, other TICs and the Principal, allocate classes to staff.

-4. A timetable team constructs a timetable in readiness for the start of the new year that meets the needs of the school and its students and is based on the allocations made to allocations originally given.
+- A timetable team constructs a timetable in readiness for the start of the new year that meets the needs of the school and its students and . reflects the allocations as described in guideline one.

 6.1 Non-contact time is based on an individual teacher’s timetable classroom teaching hours comprising a total of 25 hours or a combination of periods of time equivalent to 25 hours per week.